Developer Guide

 - Prefer using CLI over GUI.

-Value proposition: CampusBridge helps NUS undergraduate students to organize and access contact information for their academic peers across different modules and faculties.
+Value proposition: CampusBridge helps NUS undergraduate students to organize and access contact information for their academic contacts such as professors, teaching assistants, and groupmates.

 It does so by providing a centralized, easy-to-use system to save, search, and manage academic contacts efficiently.